varabyte/kotter/README.md

 > [!TIP]
 > There is also a `Cols.uniform` method for when you want to create multiple columns of the same width.
 For example,
 > instead of `Cols(6, 6)` which we used above, you could also call `Cols.uniform(2, width = 6)`.
 It is a bit more
-> verbose may express intention more clearly.
+> verbose but may express intention more clearly.

 You can check out the [grid example](examples/grid/src/main/kotlin/main.kt) for a more comprehensive example.